madson7/monitoring/README.md

 ## Get Rocket.Chat Incoming WebHook

-1) Deploy giropops stack, only to get the WebHook
+1) Deploy monitor stack, only to get the WebHook

 ```
-# docker stack deploy -c docker-compose.yml giropops
+# docker stack deploy -c docker-compose.yml monitor
 ```

 2) Access YOUR_IP:3080 and create your account